 “I refuse to go back there,” I thought to myself.
 “But I have to.
 God, why are You forcing me to open that door – that door that leads to that dark, emotional corner of my life that I’d just as soon not revisit?”

 It was a Saturday morning in early September, 1997, when David gave me this “assignment.”
-I had never been in counseling before (I was also certain I didn’t need any) and didn’t know what to expect.
+I had never been in counseling before (like most men, I was certain I didn’t need any) and didn’t know what to expect.
 To be quite honest, I was scared.

 Only a month earlier, August 26th, I received a note during the morning worship service at my church that my youngest sister, Cindy, was in critical condition at University Medical Center in Lubbock.
 I was not overly concerned.
 Over the years, I’d received numerous phone calls regarding my, then 29 year old sister, that could be described as “urgent,” most of which were late at night.
-She had been on her own since she was fourteen, and turned alcoholic shortly thereafter.
-And, on those rare occasions when I heard from her, she either needed to get out of jail, had been beaten up by a boyfriend, or was stranded on a street corner somewhere and needed some money.
+She had been on her own since she was fourteen, and shortly thereafter developed addictions to alcohol and hard drugs.
+And, on those rare occasions when I heard from her, she either needed to get out of jail or was stranded on a street corner somewhere and needed money.

 But, this day would prove urgent in the genuine definition of the word.
 The day before, Aug.
-25th, Cindy and a couple of her friends got off the night shift where they worked, went and shot some pool, then returned to her apartment to shoot up with heroin.
+25th, after Cindy and a couple of her friends got off the night shift where they worked, they returned to her apartment to shoot heroin.
 By the time Cindy regained consciousness, one of her friends was dead, and she and the other individual were dying.
 I was later told by a Lubbock police officer that the heroin they got a hold of went by the street name of “white china,” sort of an “A+” heroin, which is lethal.